-Transfer Credit Requests are reviewed in the order they are received.
-It may take longer during peak graduation times.
+We review your Credit Review request in the order we receive it.
 View the Student Central Processing Dashboard to see our current wait times.

-Do you need to register for a class with a prerequisite?
+Do you need to enroll for a class with a prerequisite?

-You do not have to wait for your credits to transfer.
-Instead, you can clear prerequisites online.
-This is a faster process that only takes a few days.
-It does not transfer courses, but will allow you to register for higher-level classes.
+You do not need to wait for a credit review.
+Instead, you can clear prerequisites online using an unofficial transcript or other documents.
+This process takes just a few days.
+It does not transfer credit or courses to the college, but it does allow you to enroll for the classes you need.

 Do you need to apply for graduation?

-If you attended college before 1994 or in a different country, please submit course descriptions.
-To transfer credit, we need to review course descriptions that explain the content of your courses.
-Usually you can contact the Registrar’s Office at your previous college and they can provide this documentation.
-The course descriptions must be from the year you took the classes.
+If you attended college before 1994 or in a different country, we may ask you to submit course descriptions.
+To accept transfer credit, we sometimes must review course descriptions that explain the content of your courses.
+Contact the Registrar’s Office at your previous college to if they can provide information on how to obtain the descriptions.
+The course description documentation must be from the year you took the classes.
 If you cannot get course descriptions, we review your transcript by looking at the course titles only.
 However, this may mean that some courses may not transfer.